hannea/thesis/README.md

 # thesis_scripts
-Folder with a small selection of the R scripts used in my thesis.
+Repository with a small selection of the R scripts used in my thesis.
 The most important R scripts are found in the folder called "models".
 These scripts uses the functions implemented in the R package ´monitor´, which can be downloaded on https://github.com/hannea/monitor.

 ### Three folders:
 * **initial**: Initial data analysis and data testing scripts